 Other members of the group need not have University backgrounds; in fact, the entire party may be recruited by NPC wizards - a group of nerdy, verbose, and nervous academics trying to hire some muscle - and need have no previous connection with Unseen University.

+1 If you like guest appearances, have Rincewind, p.
+DI178-179 around during this scene, as a known expert on bananapeeling, but have him flee screaming at the first mention of the word "adventure."
 This can be a good moment to introduce anyone who is new in Ankh-Morpork to the peculiar delights of the city.
 The Mended Drum (p.
 DI99) is always a good place to set this sort of scene.
 New people in town somehow tend to gravitate there.